Cities, Migration and Global Interdependence (MA)

 Over time migration patterns change.
 Countries that one were emigration countries (such as the Netherlands in the 1950s) become countries of immigration (for instance the Netherlands in the 1960s).
 To gain a comprehensive understanding of the drivers of migration, it is not sufficient to choose one theoretical approach.
 Combining historical insights with theories from sociology and political sciences is essential to understand migration processes.

 How a society deals with diversity from one perspective – for instance ethnicity – is related to how it deals with diversity from other perspectives, such a diversity according to class, gender, religion and sexuality.
 Within this programme we look at the intersection between these forms of diversity.
 Why do countries choose different approaches?
 When it comes to ethnic differences we changes over the years from assimilationist to multicultural approaches and back.
 Why did policies change and what results did they have?

 Migration has consequences for countries of origin and settlement for instance brain drain and remittances’.
 Migration also has consequences in the built environment of in the countries of origin, for example when migrants build houses.
 In the countries of settlement they influence the build environment by building churches, temples and mosques as visible markers in the landscape.

 For more information on the courses offered by Leiden University for the sub-specialisation Governance of Migration of Diversity (History track), please visit our e-Prospectus.

+The subtrack Governance of Migration and Diversity only starts in September.
 How to apply for this track: